RBI

 Indian Prime Minister in 28 years, with the PM announcing a slew of measures

-• Prime Minister Modi, who arrived here this morning on the
+aimed at resetting ties with the strategic neighbour. - Prime Minister Modi, who arrived here this morning on the

 final stop of his three-nation tour of Indian Ocean island nations, met Lankan